sajjadGG/book-python/basics/conditional/syntax-if.rst

 >>> name = input('What is your name?: ')  #input:
 >>>
 >>> if name is None:
-...     print('Your name is empty')
+...     print('Name is empty')
-Your name is empty
+Name is empty

 Conditional Assignment